bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ### Allowed 2D coordinate systems

-If electrodes are localized in 2D space (only x and y are specified and z is `"n/a"`), then the positions in this file MUST correspond to the locations expressed in pixels on the photo/drawing/rendering of the electrodes on the brain.
+If electrodes are localized in 2D space (only `x` and `y` are specified, and `z` is `"n/a"`),
+then the positions in this file MUST correspond to the locations expressed in pixels on the
+photo, drawing, or rendering of the electrodes on the brain.

-In this case, `ephysCoordinateSystem` MUST be defined as `"Pixels"`, and `ephysCoordinateUnits` MUST be defined as `"pixels"` (note the difference in capitalization).
+In this case, `ephysCoordinateSystem` MUST be defined as `"Pixels"`,
+and `ephysCoordinateUnits` MUST be defined as `"pixels"` (note the difference in capitalization).

-Furthermore, the coordinates MUST be (row,column) pairs, with (0,0) corresponding to the upper left pixel and (N,0) corresponding to the lower left pixel.
+Furthermore, the coordinates MUST be `(row,column)` pairs,
+with `(0,0)` corresponding to the upper-left pixel and `(N,0)` corresponding to the lower-left pixel.

 ### Photos of the electrode positions (`*_photo.jpg`)

-These can include photos of the electrodes on the brain surface, photos of anatomical features or landmarks (such as sulcal structure), and fiducials.
-Photos can also include an X-ray picture, a flatbed scan of a schematic drawing made during surgery, or screenshots of a brain rendering with electrode positions.
-The photos may need to be cropped and/or blurred to conceal identifying features or entirely omitted prior to sharing, depending on obtained consent.
+These can include photos of the electrodes on the brain surface,
+photos of anatomical features or landmarks (such as sulcal structures), and fiducials.
+Photos can also include an X-ray picture, a flatbed scan of a schematic drawing made during surgery,
+or screenshots of a brain rendering with electrode positions.

+The photos may need to be cropped and/or blurred to conceal identifying features
+or entirely omitted prior to sharing, depending on the obtained consent.

 If there are photos of the electrodes, the [`_acq-<label>`](../appendices/entities.md#acq) entity should be specified with:

-* `*_photo.jpg` in case of an operative photo
+- `*_photo.jpg` for an operative photo.
-* `*_acq-xray#_photo.<extension>` in case of an x-ray picture
+- `*_acq-xray#_photo.<extension>` for an X-ray picture.
-* `*_acq-drawing#_photo.<extension>` in case of a drawing or sketch of electrode placements
+- `*_acq-drawing#_photo.<extension>` for a drawing or sketch of electrode placements.
-* `*_acq-render#_photo.<extension>` in case of a rendering
+- `*_acq-render#_photo.<extension>` for a rendering.

-The file `<extension>` for photos MUST be either `.jpg`, `.png` or `.tif`.
+The file `<extension>` for photos MUST be either `.jpg`, `.png`, or `.tif`.

-The[` ses-<label>`](../appendices/entities.md#ses) entity may be used to specify when the photo was taken.
+The [`ses-<label>`](../appendices/entities.md#ses) entity may be used to specify when the photo was taken.

 ## **Multiple coordinate systems**